 This site, at Penpol near Feock, at the head of the Carrick Roads, originally held a small, two-bedroomed 1930s bungalow.
 The plot was big enough to accommodate a much larger house, but local planning policy capped the volume it allowed.
 It lies outside the village boundary and, as such, we were tasked with justifying the scale of its proposed replacement.

-We successfully argued that the benefits of the redevelopment of the site and the characteristics of the proposed design far outweighed any technical conflict with local planning policy and planning permission was granted.
+We argued that the benefits of redeveloping the site, coupled with the design features, far outweighed any technical conflict with local planning rules, and permission was subsequently granted.

 We designed a one-and-a-half storey traditional building with modestly-proportioned dormers and contemporary glazing, including wraparound corner kitchen windows.
 The combination of horizontal cedar cladding, white render walls, and natural slate roofing and window sills complemented the site’s woodland setting.

 Our landscape architects also made a special feature of the stream running through the gardens and replaced a dated timber bridge with a stone one.